Shohei Ohtani to hit in All-Star Home Run Derby - WHIZ News

 Ohtani said Angels bullpen catcher Jason Brown will pitch to him.

-The 26-year-old outfielder, designated hitter and pitcher has 19 home runs, three behind major league leaders Fernando Tatis Jr. of San Diego and Vladimir Guerrero Jr. of Toronto.
-Ohtani is hitting .270 with 47 RBIs, and he is 3-1 with a 2.70 ERA in 10 starts.
+The 26-year-old outfielder, designated hitter and pitcher connected twice Friday and has 21 home runs, one behind major league leaders Fernando Tatis Jr. of San Diego and Vladimir Guerrero Jr. of Toronto.
+Ohtani is hitting .273 with 50 RBIs, and he is 3-1 with a 2.70 ERA in 10 starts.

 Ohtani won Japan’s home run derby in 2016, when he also was MVP of the second of Japan’s two All-Star Games.